Bruce Gandy, WriterNot the world-renowned bagpiper, the other one.

-Thursday, July 26, 2012 at 7:00 PM (ET) in NYC – One Night Only!
-“The Most Girl Part of You” (see below) opens for “Not Waving But Drowning” after playing the Sarasota Film Festival in April and the The Champs Elysees Film Festival, Paris, in June.
+Thursday, July 26, 2012, at 7:00 PM (ET) in NYC – One Night Only!
+“The Most Girl Part of You” (see below) opens for “Not Waving But Drowning” after playing at the Sarasota Film Festival in April and the Champs Elysees Film Festival in Paris, in June.
 Ticket info at this link: https://nwbdsunshine.eventbrite.com/

-July 15, 2011 – Another one day shoot for a small indie film, “Last Stop Montauk”, where I got to play a father this time.
-Cast by Kate Kennedy (Peachcraft Studios) and written/directed by Matt Ball, produced by Kate Kennedy and Kranti Pally as part of the Peachcraft Film Academy’s submisson to the Garden State Film Festival.
+July 15, 2011 – Another one-day shoot for a small indie film, “Last Stop Montauk”, where I got to play a father this time.
+Cast by Kate Kennedy (Peachcraft Studios) and written/directed by Matt Ball, produced by Kate Kennedy and Kranti Pally as part of the Peachcraft Film Academy’s submission to the Garden State Film Festival.

 Peachcraft does such terrific work.
 It’s a joy to work with them.
 PeachCraft Studios of Drama, Voice & Filmmaking

 I’m performing in “Things That Happen in Bars” from April 30 – May 22, 2009!
 Check www.strangedogtheatre.com here for details.
-Show’s over, but what a great ride!
+The show’s over, but what a great ride!

 I guess a problem with hobbies is that they don’t pay and my work pays me to have fun also.
 So when I get a chance, I read fiction, non-fiction, biography, spiritual concepts, politics, online news, and the like.
 Did I mention bicycling and saving the planet for our kids?

 And, yes, I’m a tenor.
-It shakes me up and it rattles my brain.
-My wife, Cindy Pitcher (aka love of my life), is a beautiful alto and we share a love of music and satisfy that craving by singing in our choir and cantoring in our church.
+It shakes me up, and it rattles my brain.
+My wife, Cindy Pitcher (aka the love of my life), is a beautiful alto, and we share a love of music and satisfy that craving by singing in our choir and cantoring in our church.
 I also play enough piano to quasi-accompany myself, but that’s it.
 Since we don’t really have too much time to act anymore, singing satisfies that performance need.

 Along the way I’ve also earned these certifications: